 Skip advert

 At the top of the range is the 508 Peugeot Sport Engineered.
 An extra electric motor is added to the plug-in hybrid’s powertrain, giving four-wheel drive and a 355bhp power output.
 Peugeot sees the Audi S4 and BMW M340i as the car’s rivals and it has the price to match but the brand is looking to go upmarket and the 508 PSE is one of the first steps in the plan.
 The 508 PSE is likely to be a rare sight on UK roads but Peugeot knows it’s effectively a ‘halo’ model for the rest of the range.

-Those that do buy one will get a car that’s not only fast in a straight line (0-62mph takes just 5.2 seconds) but also offers quick steering and lots of grip for an involving and entertaining driving experience.
+Those who do buy one will get a car that’s not only fast in a straight line (0-62mph takes just 5.2 seconds) but also offers quick steering and lots of grip for an involving and entertaining driving experience.

+Skip advert